Einsteinish/Joukowsky-Transformation-Kutta-Condition/README.md

 &nbsp;
 &nbsp;

-### 2.1 Complex Potential with Clockwise Circulation
+### 2.1 Complex Potential with Counterclockwise Circulation

 When modeling uniform flow past a cylinder of radius $R$ inclined at an angle of attack $\alpha$, the complex potential $W(\zeta)$ is written as: